Celebrating Our 38th Season

 She has designed the Band Buddies program to match up her adult community band (that’s us!) with her school bands in the past.
 This program has won her several awards, including one of ten “Excellence in Teaching” awards (the only winner that year from the Kansas City, MO school district), a 1997 John Tesh Avalon World Tour Award from performing artist John Tesh, and recognition from the Music Educators National Conference.
 Faye received the 1998-99 Distinguished Band Directors Award presented by the American School Band Director’s Association and United Musical Instruments.
 In addition, she was also the recipient of 7 GREAT IDEAS (Innovative Dedicated Educators Advance Students) grant awards from the Kaufman Foundation.

-Her 5th Grade Band was invited by Will Schmidt, along with the North Star Community Band, to play on the 1996 National Bienniel Music Education In-Service Conference based on merit!
+Her 5th Grade Band was invited by Will Schmidt, along with the North Star Community Band, to play on the 1996 National Biennial Music Education In-Service Conference based on merit!

 Faye retired from public school teaching in 2016.
 As past President of the Mid-America Music Assoc., she still serves on the Board of Directors and is a member of NAfME, MMEA, and the Missouri Women Band Directors Assoc.